devoblazintrails/devoblazintrails.github.io/_pages/our-services.md

 # Our Salesforce Services
 ### Helping businesses run smarter, faster, and more connected with Salesforce.

 At Love unITed Solutions, we specialize in bringing Salesforce to life for businesses of all sizes.
-Whether you're looking to set it up from scratch, get more out of what you already have, or need an admin partner without the full-time cost—we've got you covered.
+Whether you're looking to set it up from scratch, get more out of what you already have, or need an admin partner without the full-time cost, we've got you covered.

 We empower and collaborate with teams who want big results from a simple CRM strategy.

 ### Want to trial our services?
-Curious about what Salesforce can really do for your business – without the big commitment?
+Curious about what Salesforce can really do for your business, without the big commitment?

 Now’s your chance to **trial a project with me** or get **bite-sized expert support** with a **AUD$300 credit** on [Balo](https://balo.expert/profile/devo-pm).
 Just use the promo code **EOFY25BALO**.

-Whether you need a small fix, process automation, or want to test-drive a bigger idea — this is the perfect low-risk way to start.
+Whether you need a small fix, process automation, or want to test-drive a bigger idea, this is the perfect low-risk way to start.

-**No strings.** Just *smart, strategic* Salesforce help – when and how you need it.
+**No strings.** Just *smart, strategic* Salesforce help when and how you need it.

 <a href="https://balo.expert/profile/devo-pm" target="_blank" rel="noopener noreferrer">
   <button class="medium-centered-button">